 If you can answer those questions pretty confidently, then you will have much more success and control over how well any medicine, wellness product, or supplement works for you.

 What we present here is a summary, or "Cliffs Notes" version of knowledge specifically focused on active ingredients, effectiveness, administration, and dosing.
 That's it.
 There is a lot of great information and knowledge available to everyone, but rarely is it presented in a way that really tries to make the most important knowledge easier to use and understand for a patient or consumer.
-So, please take a look and tell us if we are on the right track.
-Thank you!

 - Traditional labels of Indica, Sativa, or Hybrid have an inconsistent correlation with specific active ingredient combinations.
 "Strain names" also do not correlate well to consistent active ingredient combinations, even with flower from the same grower.